AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/extensibility-custom-test-workflow-plugins.md

 ---
 Introduction
 ------------
 The test workflow plugins are way to execute your logic before each test.
-For example- taking screenshots or videos on test failures, creating custom logs and so on.
+For example- log something in 3rd party system on test failures, creating custom logs and so on.
 In the example you can find a plugin that integrates a **ManualTestCase** attribute for the automated tests, containing the ID to the corresponding manual test case.
 The main purpose of the test workflow is to fail the test if the **ManualTestCase** attribute is not set.

 Example
 -------